CMakePP/CMinx/tests/examples/sphinx/source/example_prefix.rst

       :type param_2: MyClass2

+   **Attributes**

+   .. py:attribute:: myattr
+      :value: "a string"

+      This is an attribute

+.. py:class:: MyClass3

+   This is a nested class

+   **Additional Constructors**

    .. py:method:: CTOR(a, b)

-      .. admonition:: info

-         This member is a constructor.

       This is a constructor